knightzac19/PHP-ArkData/README.md

 ## Known Issues

 * Windows
-    * XAMPP Apache with PHP 5.6 will crash if you provide an invalid installLocation for SSH.
+    * XAMPP Apache with PHP 5.6 will crash if you provide an invalid installLocation (affects SSH only).
         * Not much I can do about that, it's a known bug in XAMPP.
 * Linux
     * You might run into issues because I had to hard code command paths.
 If it becomes an issue, I will put some more checks in to make sure the commands exist.